git-pull/tao-of-tmux/manuscript/05-session.md

 ## Does my session exist?

-If you're scripting tmux, you will want to be able to see if a session already exists. `has-session` will return a 0 [exit code](https://en.wikipedia.org/wiki/Exit_status) if the session exists, but will report a 1 exit code *and* print an error if a session does not exist.
+If you're scripting tmux, you will want to see if a session exists.
+`has-session` will return a 0 [exit code](https://en.wikipedia.org/wiki/Exit_status) if the session exists, but will report a 1 exit code *and* print an error if a session does not exist.

 {language=shell, line-numbers=off}
     $ tmux has-session -t1

-It's assume the session "1" exists, it'll just return 0 with no output.
+It assumes the session "1" exists; it'll just return 0 with no output.

 But if it doesn't, you'll get something like this in a response: